All about Freshwater Velvet disease and how to treat it.

 Overstock or stressed fish from aggression

-Another trigger that causes velvet outbreak is when a fish is under a stressed condition from tank mates.
+Another trigger that causes a velvet outbreak is when a fish is under a stressed condition from tank mates.
 Bullying is very common in wild bettas kept together and aggressive fish can often bully and beat up the subordinate fish.
 Fish under stress can have low immune systems causing them to be susceptible to velvet infections or if they have been carrying the disease an outbreak.
-It's important that if you are keeping wild bettas or blackwater fishes in groups that you carefully remove aggressive domineering fish so that other fish in the tank aren't stressed.
-Making sure that you have adequate space and the tank isn't overstock is one of the best ways to resolve this issue.
+It's important that if you are keeping wild bettas or blackwater fishes in groups you carefully remove aggressive domineering fish so that other fish in the tank aren't stressed.
+Making sure that you have adequate space and that the tank isn't overstocked is one of the best ways to resolve this issue.